ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 ### Proof of non-existence

-The below code demonstrates how to construct and then verify a proof that proves that the key `test3` does not exist in the given trie, so a proof of non-existence in that the key requested is shown to not exist in the trie.
+The below code demonstrates how to construct and then verify a proof that proves that the key `test3` does not exist in the given trie, so a proof of non-existence.

 ```typescript
 const trie = new Trie()